expressjs/serve-static/Readme.md

 ##### redirect

 Redirect to trailing "/" when the pathname is a dir.
-Defaults to `true`.
+Defaults to `false`.

 ##### setHeaders